 I refer to theories of neuroscience inasmuch as they help to explain just how the brain interacts with the body and creates a dialogue between our external and internal worlds.

-In parallel to private practice I have extensive experience working in the voluntary sector for charities.
+In parallel to private practice I have had experience working in the voluntary sector for charities.
 In particular I have valued my time spent at the Drop In Caravan Counselling Service in London, Piccadilly.
-I continue to offer some low-cost sessions in London because I believe that counselling can change lives and is an opportunity which should be available to everyone.
+I continue to offer some low-cost sessions because I believe that counselling can change lives and is an opportunity which should be available to everyone.

 Registered / Accredited